Maryland Jobs Recovered Since Great Recession Bottom

 Are We Meeting Our Goals?

-The U.S. Chamber of Commerce ranks Maryland #1 for entrepreneurship and innovation for the second year in a row.
-The Milken Institute ranks our State #1 in research and development per capita and #2 for science and technology assets.
+Maryland continues to be one of the nation's leaders in providing education and opportunity in the modern economy.
+According to a recent study by Pew Center for the States, Maryland is one of the top three states in the country for upward economic mobility.
+The U.S. Chamber of Commerce ranks Maryland #1 for entrepreneurship and innovation and the Milken Institute ranks our State #1 in research and development per capita.
 The nonpartisan group, The States Project, says we're #2 for economic opportunity, and the Information Technology and Innovation Foundation ranks us among the five states best positioned to succeed in the new economy.
-And for the fourth year in a row---the Chamber also ranks us in the top ten for economic performance.

 Actions Taken Towards Goal